 Gibran Caroline Boyce is a Trinidadian-American multimedia journalist from New York, NY.
-She covers Washington and the world through the lens of how power, politics, conflict, and identity shape lives across borders and cultures in the United States and abroad.
+Currently a production assistant at NBC News, her reporting often covers Washington and the world through the lens of how power, politics, conflict, and identity shape lives across borders and cultures in the United States and abroad.
 She specializes in broadcast, investigations, narrative feature writing, and photojournalism.
+In 2026, Boyce was awarded the Walter & Betsy Cronkite Scholarship for aspiring foreign correspondents by the Overseas Press Club (OPC) Foundation.

-Boyce is an Ida B. Wells Society for Investigative Reporting Scholar at the Craig Newmark Graduate School of Journalism at CUNY, earning a full scholarship for her master’s degree in international reporting and broadcast journalism.
-She is also the Commencement Speaker for the graduating class of 2025.
+Boyce recently graduated from the Craig Newmark Graduate School of Journalism at CUNY as an Ida B. Wells Society for Investigative Reporting Scholar, earning a full scholarship for her master’s degree in international reporting and broadcast journalism.
+She was also the Commencement Speaker for her graduating class.
 Boyce graduated from Boston College in 2020, earning a bachelor’s degree in international studies, concentrating in conflict and cooperation, and a minor in journalism.

-In Summer 2025, Boyce began her career as an international correspondent, interning for EVN Report in Yerevan, Armenia.
+In Summer 2025, Boyce began her career as an international correspondent, interning for EVN Reportin Yerevan, Armenia.
 Traveling the country, she covered international security, geopolitics, and culture in the aftermath of a brutal, decades-long border conflict between Armenia and Azerbaijan.
-While her work for EVN Report continues into Fall 2025, highlights from her reporting this summer include a feature article on the Israel-Iran War, national security analysis of Armenia’s economy and mining sector, and field reporting from village communities at the Armenia-Azerbaijan and Armenia-Iran borders.
+Field reporting from communities at the Armenia-Azerbaijan and Armenia-Iran borders, for EVN Report she covered the human tolls of the Israel-Iran War, the Armenia-Azerbaijan border conflict, national security, and conducted a six-month long investigation into Armenia-Azerbaijan lobbying in the U.S.

 In Spring 2025 with Puente News Collaborative, she reported on the Trump Administration’s immigration and tariff policies from El Paso, Texas and Santa Teresa, New Mexico, near the U.S.-Mexico Border — earning publication in The Guardian, El País, El Paso Times, Big Bend Sentinel, and more.